All Episodes

 You're the only person in the world that doesn't know how many points are in a touchdown.

-Hey, listen, I have some tips how you can All right, wrap it up this uh half hour uh with Jonathan Gillum and Danielle McLaughlin.
+All right, wrapping up this half hour with Jonathan Gillum and Danielle McLaughlin.

 All right, final thoughts, 15 seconds each, Jonathan.

-Well, I think, you know, when we look at things like this, we just have to r remember the moral compass and the things that are going on in this country.
+Well, I think, you know, when we look at things like this, we just have to remember the moral compass and the things that are going on in this country.

-When we talk about the deep state and we see things at this level, chances are that they're involved, and I think the DOJ should look into stuff like this and go after these people.
+When we talk about the deep state and we see things at this level, chances are that they're involved.

 All right.